 – avid reader.

 I was born with Spina Bifida, which is a physical/neurological thing.
 I did some extensive writing on it in earlier versions of this journal- they are here.
 SB was difficult to deal with when I was younger, but when I started seriously swimming in 1992, my perspective on my body (and what it is capable of) has radically changed.
-However, I’ve got some health issues that pop up from time to time that I do discuss pretty openly, so feel free to ask any questions.
+Getting older has also radically changed my perspective on things, so I almost feel like a completely different person.
+I’ve got some health issues that pop up from time to time that I do discuss pretty openly, so feel free to ask any questions.

 A huge chunk of this journal (late 2005-mid 2006) is focused on Gracie’s adoption from Vietnam.